 Provide a center-to-center distance of 8 inches, twice the outside tendon duct diameter or the outside duct diameter plus 4-1/2 inches - whichever is the greatest.
-This is to facilitate duct connections during casting and erection, to maintain the integrity of concrete and provide space for epoxy application between ducts.
+This is to facilitate duct connections during casting and maintain the integrity of concrete between ducts.